-CURRENT While the previous metallurgical and engineering test work was comprehensive and a valuable data source, Inminerals has taken the view of re-evaluating the old process and recovery technology seeking new or improved techniques making the project more economic given the large distances from mine site to customer base.
-As such numerous discussion were held with engineering firms, ore samples were provided for fresh evaluation and test work and periodically these sample materials are revisited to analyse / test ideas and/or concepts that arise.
-NATIVE TITLE During the reporting period Inminerals received notification of a Native Title Claim and or application over significant numbers of Inminerals tenements in the Harts Range area.
+CURRENT While the previous metallurgical and engineering test work was comprehensive and a valuable data source, Inminerals took the view of re-evaluating the old process and recovery technology seeking new or improved techniques making the project more economic given the large distances from mine site to customer base.
+As such numerous discussion were held with engineering firms, ore samples were provided for fresh evaluation and test work and this reengineering work commenced.
+Not being overly satisfied with their performance it was decided to curtail those engineers involvement and seek alternative engineering options which meant starting the process again.
+After the prospect of some new technological advancements the most recent engineering flow sheet\plant design returned the same as had already been settled on.
+Reassured to know the flow sheet\plant design was correct the first time, it's a little disappointing there was nothing new out there.
+Even though analyses and controlled testing demonstrates ours to be superior in many ways, the flood of cheap Imports from Asia makes it tough to compete economically.
+Building a project like this is difficult in good times, with declining business conditions, and business sentiment everything just gets tougher.
+Add the recent Native Title Claim application over the bulk of Inminerals tenements and perhaps everything just got tougher again.
+NATIVE TITLE One of the main issues of concern to develop has been the lodging of a Native Title Claim application over an area of the Harts Range which covers a lot of the Inminerals tenement portfolio.
 Since receipt of the notification Inminerals has ceased all current and future programs until clear certain knowledge of the impact of the Native Title Claim and or effects will have on the future and viability of the project as planned.
+Suffice to say, the majority of Inminerals internal resources in recent times are being utilized in the corporate arena.
 REGULATION 126 Statement This document and its content are the copyright of the Inminerals Pty Ltd. The document has been written for submission to the Northern Territory Department of Mines and Energy as part of the tenement reporting requirements as per the Minerals Titles Act (NT).
-ML's 155-156-157-158-159-160-161-162 are mineral lease awaiting development therefore any information included in the report originates from historical reports and is listed in the "References" section at the end of the document.
+ML's 155 - 156 - 157 - 158 - 159 - 160 - 161 - 162 are mineral lease awaiting development therefore any information included in the report originates from historical reports and is listed in the "References" section at the end of the document.
 If any technical consultants in the exploration phase of the tenement included information from other Open File sources, it is unknown to the document writer, the 'relevant person'.
 Inminerals Pty Ltd authorises the department to copy and distribute the report and associated data at these tenements expiry.
 REFERENCES EL7914Chambigne Resources Pty Ltd 1993; 1994; 1995; 1996 EL8004Chambigne Resources Pty Ltd 1993; 1994; 1995; 1996 EL8076Chambigne Resources Pty Ltd 1994; 1995; 1996; 1997; 1998 EL8384Chambigne Resources Pty Ltd 1994; 1995; 1996; 1997; 1998 EL8423Chambigne Resources Pty Ltd 1994; 1995; 1996; 1997; 1998 EL8829Chambigne Garnet Pty Ltd 1993; 1994; 1995; 1996; 1997; 1998; 1999 EL6940Clarence River Finance Group Pty Ltd 1994; 1995; 1996 EL7788Clarence River Finance Group Pty Ltd 1994; 1995; 1996 EL9240Clarence River Finance Group Pty Ltd 1996; 1997; 1998; 1999; 2000; 2001 2002; 2003; 2004; 2005; 2006; 2007 EL9595Chambigne Garnet Pty Ltd; Inminerals Pty Ltd 2003; 2004; 2005 MLS155-162 Clarence River Finance Group Pty Ltd; Chambigne Garnet Pty Ltd; Inminerals Pty Ltd 1995 through 2015 inclusive MCS245-249 Chambigne Resources Pty Ltd; Inminerals Pty Ltd 2004 through 2014 inclusive MLS177; 178; 179; 182; 183; 184; 185 Chambigne Garnet Pty Ltd; Inminerals Pty Ltd 2012; 2013; 2014